 When Tom joined Sydney training group Run Crew in 2015, Coaches Gary Howard and Ben St Lawrence- who had been watching Tom run since he was in high school- knew that the challenge was going to be harnessing Tom’s aerobic strength, without aggravating existing injury niggles.

-“Prior to Tom joining the squad Ben and myself had both seen firsthand glimpses of Tom’s capabilities, we knew his potential for improvement was huge.”
+“Prior to Tom joining the squad Ben and I had both seen firsthand glimpses of Tom’s capabilities, we knew his potential for improvement was huge.”
 Said Howard.

-“Like any runner, we needed to find a training load that gave him the best possibility for sustained development within the parameters of his non-running life – as a business owner with a young family he is particularly busy.”
+“Like any runner, we needed to find a training load that gave him the best possibility for sustained development within the parameters of his non-running life – as a business owner at Walker Street Sports Podiatry with a young family he is particularly busy.”

 Howard concedes that coaching Tom has involved letting him dictate the workload that would be most beneficial around work and family.